-Experts say that maintaining a regular sleep routine keeps our circadian rhythms in line that will help us naturally anticipate when to sleep and be awake.
+Experts say that maintaining a regular sleep routine keeps our circadian rhythms in line which will help us naturally anticipate when to sleep and be awake.

 If you are new to meditation, it’s also a form of praying but for me, how it helped was that it taught me how to be emotionally calm and not worry about the hundreds of things I have on my schedule.

 No!
 I don’t mean you will teach your child how to meditate.
-Definitely not this time when sleeping routines itself is a struggle for you. :)
+Definitely not this time when the sleeping routine itself is a struggle for you. :)

 When I started doing my meditation practice, it really helped me to relax my mind and my entire body during bedtime.

 And I noticed it feels like my son’s state of mind and heart is connected to mine.
 I don't know if you’ll believe this but when I see that my son is very sleepy but for some reason, he finds it hard to sleep, most of the time, it’s because I am lying there in bed with him thinking about a project or a client.

 So, what I do, I meditate, and surprisingly, within 5 minutes or less, he’s already asleep.
 It sounds like a voodoo thing, I know but of course, it’s not!.
 It definitely works for me and my son.

 In case you’re interested, I follow this guided meditation.
 And once you know how it works, you can do this on your own without the need for the audio: 6 Phase Meditation

 There may not be a single map that works for every child’s sleeping issues and while I wrote this with the goal of making things easier for you… please know that this may still be a trial and error thing for you and your child.